qiskit-community/prototype-entanglement-forging/README.md

 ⚠️ Please note that we can't commit to implementing all feature requests, but we will review them and allocate resources when possible.

+### How to give feedback
+Would you like to share your thoughts with us?
+We encourage you to offer feedback by:
+- Opening an issue in the repository
+- Starting a conversation on GitHub Discussions
+- Sharing your feedback through a survey

 ### Installing dependencies

 To install the dependencies needed: